Director, Student Recruitment

 Independent students may register for a maximum of 18 credits a year, equally divided between fall and winter terms; their Independent status in no way guarantees them a place in a given course.
 International Independent students are required to register for a minimum of 12 credits each fall and winter term according to Immigration Quebec rules.

 Independent students are admitted through Enrolment Services and will subsequently receive academic advising through the respective Faculty.
 Students who wish to enter a degree or certificate must submit a formal application.
 Credits acquired as an Independent student may be applied towards the degree or certificate if applicable.
-In the case of the Faculty of Arts and Science and the Faculty of Engineering and Computer Science, a maximum of 30 credits earned in the Independent status may be transferred towards a degree.
+In the case of the Faculty of Arts and Science and the Gina Cody School of Engineering and Computer Science, a maximum of 30 credits earned in the Independent status may be transferred towards a degree.

 13.6.4 Complementary University Credit Certificate Students

 The University is no longer accepting students into the Complementary University Credit certificate programs.
 For more information, contact the Centre for Continuing Education in §21.

 Concordia University is committed to lifelong learning and community service.
 Seniors at Concordia either take credit courses in a program or as Independent students.
 They can also choose to audit courses on a non-credit basis through the Senior Audit program administered by the Office of the Registrar.

 Students aged 55 and over who wish to attend undergraduate courses primarily in the Faculty of Arts and Science for personal interest rather than for credit, may register to audit courses.
 Though not required to write class assignments or final examinations, they participate in every other aspect of the courses.
 Senior Audit students pay significantly reduced fees.
 For more information, call Sylvia De Niverville at 514-848-2424, ext.
 3893.